zarigata/PoorCraft/gamedata/mods/ai_npc/README.md

 # AI NPC System Mod

+> **⚠️ DEPRECATION NOTICE:**
+> This README documents a prior Python implementation.
+The current mod is a Lua placeholder; features described here are not implemented yet.

 Conversational NPCs for PoorCraft powered by multiple LLM providers.
 Spawns buddies when players join and keeps the chat flowing using a background worker thread.

 ## Features